 - Determine what works best and why

-MEL is providing scientific guidance to domestic and international governments, as well as industry.
-Some examples of recent success and ongoing projects:
+We provide scientific guidance to domestic and international governments, as well as industry.
+Click here for examples of recent success and ongoing projects.

 "We are grateful for the input of the Message Effects Lab in helping us to understand the type of incentive best supported by the evidence as we worked to design this program." -Cheryl Bettigole, Health Commissioner, Philadelphia Department of Public Health.